voerro/devel-docs/docs/modules/README.md

 There is a bunch of additional `artisan` commands which pretty much mimic the default Laravel commands, except they work within the scope of a module:
 - `module:make-command [command-name] [module-name]` - create a new artisan/console command for the specified module
 - `module:make-controller [controller-name] [module-name]` - create a new controller for the specified module
-- `module:make-crud [full-model-class-name] [module-name]` - generate CRUD for the specified model inside the specified module
+- `module:make-crud [full-model-class-name] [module-name]` - scaffold admin dashboard CRUD for a model inside the specified module.
+More about this in the [CRUD & CRUD Generation](/dashboard/#crud-crud-generation) section.
 - `module:make-event [event-name] [module-name]` - create a new event for the specified module
 - `module:make-factory [factory-name] [module-name]` - create a new factory for the specified module
+- `module:make-job [job-name] [module-name]` - create a new job for the specified module
 - `module:make-listener [listener-name] [module-name]` - create a new listener for the specified module
 - `module:make-mail [mail-name] [module-name]` - create a new mail for the specified module
 - `module:make-middleware [middleware-name] [module-name]` - create a new middleware for the specified module